krmanik/Manjaro-Linux-on-Android/README.md

 Again, ```CTRL + o``` and ```CTRL + x``` to write and exit.

+*But opening terminal in Manjaro will again run that script.*

 # Faq?
 ### Black screen on VNC viewer?
 There are many solutions for that.
 But in some cases reinstalling desktop environment may solve the problems.<br/>